-Harvey Lim is an associate in Gowling WLG's Toronto office and a member of the firm’s Intellectual Property Group.
+Harvey Lim is an associate and registered trademark agent in Gowling WLG's Toronto office and a member of the firm's Intellectual Property Group.

 His practice includes patent, trademark, and copyright litigation, as well as patent and trademark prosecution.
-He has appeared as counsel on matters before the Federal Court, the Federal Court of Appeal, and the Ontario Superior Court of Justice.
+He has experience negotiating settlements and providing clearance opinions relating to various intellectual property matters.
+He has also appeared as counsel on matters before the Federal Court, the Federal Court of Appeal, and the Ontario Superior Court of Justice.

 Prior to law school, Harvey completed a PhD in cell and molecular biology at the University of Toronto.
 His research primarily focused on the expansion of blood stem cells.
 He was the recipient of a number of graduate awards, including the Natural Sciences and Engineering Research Council of Canada (NSERC) Canada Graduate Scholarship, the Ontario Graduate Scholarship, and the Queen Elizabeth II Graduate Scholarship in Science and Technology.

 Outside of his practice, Harvey volunteers as a director for his condominium corporation.